1399.365. Basic Respiratory Tasks and Services

 5. Hygiene care including replacement of tracheostomy ties and gauze and cleaning of the stoma sites.

-7. Documentation of care provided, which includes data retrieved from performing a breath count or transcribing data from an invasive or non-invasive ventilator interface.
+7. Documentation of care provided, including data retrieved from performing a breath count or transcribing data from an invasive or non-invasive ventilator interface.

 8. Observing and gathering data from chest auscultation, palpation, and percussion.